 - Autistic people may take language literally.
 Any topic that is taboo (sex, death, finances etc.) has lots of euphemistic language associated with it that makes it even more difficult to understand.
 We may not generalise information very easily and therefore not realise that the ‘stranger asking you to go see his puppies’ is referring to a similar scenario as ‘an adult relative or friend of the family asking you to engage in sexual touching’.

-- Autistic children may try and fit in with their peers by copying behaviour, doing what they feel is expected, or obeying adults.
+- Autistic children may try and avoid standing out as different from their peers by copying behaviour, doing what they feel is expected, or obeying adults.

 - Understanding body language, subtleties in conversation, flirting and whether someone fancies you is complex and easy to get wrong.